dboucken/dotfiles/README.md

 # My dotfiles
 Personal dotfiles repository.
 Feel free to steal ideas or send me suggestions.
-This is very much unfinished and a continious work in progress.
+This is very much unfinished and a continuous work in progress.

 ## Installation
 `echo source ~/dotfiles/.bashrc >> .bashrc`